stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “I think maybe they were in the same club,” she said slowly, looking back at him, interested in how he might react.
 A triumphant expression passed across his face, although he tried to hide it.

 “I knew it,” he said quickly.
-“Tell me about it...”
+“Tell me about it…”

 His tone was wheedling.
 This is not good, thought Julia.
 Not good at all.